aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 Results are retained in the browser by unguessable session IDs so a user can visit another page and return.
 Per-tab state plus a shared list prevents tabs from overwriting each other's run.
+After one run is cleared, the next retained run is restored automatically.
 Transient polling failures retry without discarding the handle.
 The browser stores no FITS data or calibration values.
 Every result, report, discard, and apply request rechecks ownership and camera binding. **Reset / recalibrate** discards the retained result.